ExpressionEngine/ExpressionEngine-User-Guide/source/development/guidelines/security.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create all forms on the user side with `$this->EE->functions->form\_declaration() <../reference/functions.html>`_, so the XID (secure hash ID) is added automatically as a hidden input field.
+Create all forms on the user side with :doc:`$this->EE->functions->form\_declaration()
+</development/reference/functions>`, so the XID (secure hash ID) is
+added automatically as a hidden input field.
 This also allows any extensions the site may have installed that modifies forms to have effect on your forms.

 Handling Form Hashes in Your Add-on
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^